USNS David C. Shanks: Army transport

 In June 1943 the ship transferred to the Pacific stopping at San Francisco Port of Embarkation for a voyage to Honolulu.
 The next voyage in July was for the South West Pacific theatre (SWPA) to Brisbane and Milne Bay.
 In September the ship returned to San Francisco, where minor modifications improving ventilation and armament were made with operations resumed to SWPA ports including Auckland, Oro Bay, Noumea, Biak, and others.

 The transport left San Francisco for the Atlantic in July 1945 going to Leghorn, Italy returning troops to Hampton Roads.
-From Hampton Roads the transport made two round trips to Marseilles and Gibraltar before stopping at New York in December 1945 before sailing for Leyte, Philippines.
+From Hampton Roads the transport made two round trips to Marseille and Gibraltar before stopping at New York in December 1945 before sailing for Leyte, Philippines.
 On return 1 February 1946 to San Francisco after that voyage the ship underwent modifications to transport 430 dependents and 678 troops.
 After modification the transport made a voyage to Honolulu, Auckland, and Sydney.